4

 1

 • Simmering would be fine and is a recommended technique for poached eggs when you need a lot of them.
-Nov 27, 2018 at 19:29
+Commented Nov 27, 2018 at 19:29

 Your Answer

-By clicking “Post Your Answer”, you agree to our terms of service and acknowledge that you have read and understand our privacy policy and code of conduct.
+By clicking “Post Your Answer”, you agree to our terms of service and acknowledge you have read our privacy policy.

 Not the answer you're looking for?
 Browse other questions tagged or ask your own question.